 Alison is an undergraduate at Stony Brook University, double majoring in Psychology and Sociology.
 She is very involved in the campus community and hopes to further pursue the field of psychology after graduating.

 Christine is an undergraduate Stony Brook student, majoring in Psychology and Biology with a minor in Women's and Gender Studies.
 She is an EMT at her local fire department, a camp counselor for Camp Kesem at Stony Brook, and a Peer Program Advisor at the Office of Student Involvement and Organizations.
 She aspires to go to PA School after graduating.

 Hung-Wei Chen, Undergraduate Research Assistant

 Hung-Wei (Bernie) is an undergraduate Stony Brook student, majoring in psychology, B.S., with concentrations in computer science and biology.
 He is the Chapter Vice President for Psi Chi International Honor Society, an Event Coordinator for community-based interventions at the Counseling and Psychological Services (CAPS).
-His research interests in the lab include using neural imaging techniques to study psychopathology as well as identifying risk-factors for perpetration and victimization of bullying.
+His research interests include using neuroimaging techniques studying social interactions and its clinical implications.
 Currently, he is working on his independent project on a set of peer victimization data from the NIMH, co-mentored by Dr. Johanna Jarcho and Dr. Nicholas Eaton.
-He sets his heart on pursuing a Ph.D. in Clinical Psychology after graduation, focusing on how personality shapes mental health and how it affects social engagement and cognition, and the vulnerability of experiencing peer victimization.
+He aspires to pursue a Ph.D. in Clinical Psychology after graduation and to establish empirical interventions to alter long-term negative health outcomes resulted from early maladaptive behaviors.